w3f/Grants-Program/SubFlow.md

 ## Future Plans

 **1. Registration Smart Service (working title - identikit)** <br>
+- DNS user names mapping and comparsion to their corresponding addressed for personal Smart Services.
 - NFT/SBT user account-profile functionality development;
 - Plug-and-play system development for the purpose of integrating different services within the Polkadot ecosystem;
 - Separating the functionality into a standalone service (working title - “identikit");